V5 User GuideLast Updated: 8/8/2025

 To change the subscriber list status from active to archived, simply click the 'Archive' link.
 This will move the list to your archive.
 You can access your archived lists by changing the view from 'All Lists' to 'Archived Lists' in the top left corner of the subscriber section.
 To unarchive a subscriber list, in the 'Archived Lists' view, click the subscriber list that you want to unarchive, click 'Archive' and click the 'Undo' button.

-Your file may contain any number of fields, these fields can be matched up with Taguchi® standard subscriber fields or can be assigned as either a new or existing custom field.
+Your file may contain any number of fields, where these fields can be matched up with Taguchi® standard subscriber fields or can be assigned as either a new or existing custom field.

 Subscriber Import Complete